klsahin/Lizarx/README.md

 ## Credits

-Made by Karla Sahin and Dingning Cao :D
+Made by Karla Sahin and Dingning Cao for Jiaji Li and Mingming Li